VisuRiddles: Fine-grained Perception is a Primary Bottleneck for Multimodal Large Language Models in Abstract Visual Reasoning: Experiment

 \subsection{Visualization Results}

 To further analyze the reason that MLLMs underperform on AVR task, we examine two widely adopted reasoning enhancement strategies: inference-time scaling and CoT prompting.
-We conduct experiments on QVQ-72B-Preview (equipped with a "think" mode), Qwen2.5-VL-72B (with CoT prompting), and our perception-enhanced model Qwen2.5-8B.
+We conduct experiments on QVQ-72B-Preview (equipped with a "think" mode), Qwen2.5-VL-72B (with CoT prompting), and PAVR.
 Fig.~\ref{example} visualizes a representative case of a broadly observed phenomenon uncovered during our experiments.
 The results reveal clear differences in the reasoning behaviors across these models.
 The inference-time scaling approach, which leverages "think"-style prompting without any perceptual grounding, frequently leads to verbose yet logically inconsistent reasoning, often ending in incorrect answers.
-The CoT prompting, while occasionally yielding the correct answer, fails to guide the model along a valid reasoning path due to inaccurate visual perception.
-In such cases, correct predictions can be largely attributed to the single-choice format rather than abstract visual understanding.
-This observation aligns with CoT-based models perform close to random guessing on basic inference tasks, but struggle significantly on high-level inference tasks, shown in Tab.~\ref{tab:main_res}.
-In contrast, our approach leverages fine-grained perception to produce concise, visually grounded reasoning and accurate answers.
+The CoT prompting strategy often suffers from perceptual errors, which cascade into flawed reasoning and ultimately lead to incorrect answers.
+In contrast, by grounding reasoning in fine-grained perceptual capability, PAVR correctly interprets the riddle and identifies the underlying pattern, ultimately producing the correct answer.
+Notably, while PAVR occasionally exhibits erroneous perception, we observe a ‘rethink’ phenomenon, where the model re-examines and corrects them, realigning the reasoning trajectory to reach the correct solution.

-These results underscore the importance of perception in abstract visual reasoning.
+These results underscore the importance of perception in AVR.
 Inference-time scaling and CoT prompting alone cannot compensate for the lack of perceptual grounding, which often leads to incorrect or inconsistent reasoning.
-In contrast, introducing fine-grained perceptual supervision enables the model to build accurate and visually aligned reasoning paths, supporting reliable performance on complex visual tasks.
+Conversely, the incorporation of fine-grained perceptual capability enables the model to capture subtle visual cues and sustain reliable performance on AVR tasks.